nestjs/cqrs/README.md

 new HeroModel('id');
 ```

-That's it.
-Model can publish events.
+That's it. **Model can publish events**.
 We have to handle them.
 Each event may has a lot of **Event Handlers**.
 They do not have to know about each other.

 ```
 @Component()